 THE CURING PROCESS

 SALTING AND WASHING

 Once cleansed of surface salt, the hams are kept for one to two months in cold rooms at a temperature between 3° and 6° C and a relative humidity of 80 or 90%.
-During this resting period the salt penetrates the pieces thoroughly, enhancing dehydration and conservation.
-This process gives hams a significantly denser consistency, since much water has been removed.
+During this resting period, the salt penetrates the pieces thoroughly, enhancing dehydration and conservation.
+This process gives hams a significantly denser consistency, since plenty of water has been removed.

 DRYING AND MATURATION

-During this period, hams are moved to a "secadero", or natural drying area, where temperature and humidity are controlled through ventilation.
-Temperature ranges from 15° to 30° C for the 6 to 12 month drying period, during which hams continue to lose moisture, and "sweating" - dissemination of fat throughout the muscle fibers, which then retain the aroma they have acquired - also occurs.
-The final flavor and aromas begin to develop during this stage, due to a series of changes that occur in the protein and fat of these hams.
-(This is usually the final stage in processing a Serrano ham.)
-Unlike prosciutto or Parma ham, the curing ham is not covered by lard or any other external ingredient that would affect the flavor.
+During this period, hams are moved to a "secadero" or natural drying area, where temperature and humidity are controlled through ventilation.
+Temperature ranges from 15° to 30° C for the 6 to 12 month drying period, during which hams continue to lose moisture, and "sweating" or dissemination of fat throughout the muscle fibers, which then retain the aroma they have acquired also occurs.
+Due to a series of changes that occur in the protein and fat of these hams, the final flavor and aromas begin to develop during this stage.
+(This is typically the final stage in the preparation of a Serrano ham.)
+Unlike prosciutto or Parma ham, the curing ham is not encased in lard or any other external ingredient that might affect the flavor.
 It is pure ham, waiting to be improved by the mountain air.
 At the right time, determined by the ham master who inspects each ham, the Ibérico hams are transferred to the bodega where they hang from a cord for as much time as it will take to finish the cure and produce the best product.

 BODEGA PHASE II